smundhra-git/ML/README.md

 ## 🌟 Future Ideas

-We are actively looking to expand Shlok_ML with the following features:
+We are actively looking to expand the library with the following features:

 - **Reinforcement Learning**:
   - Q-Learning